fmorriso/Angular-Routing-SCSS-Material/README.md

 # RoutingScssMaterial

-This project was initially generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.1.0.
+This project was initially generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.1.0 and then subsequently upgraded.
+## Tools Used
+* Angular
+* Angular Material
+* SCSS
+* VSCode
+* WebStorm
 ## Updates

 *  August 2022 - upgraded to Angular 14